Recently, I’ve been invited by Jennifer of Dunbar Jones to join the lovely Nadnut, Jenjen as well as Sassyjan for a trip to Bintan Resort Lagoon.

 First reaction to Deluxe Room from rinaz on Vimeo

-After We put our luggage in the room, we headed to the cafe, called ‘Kopi O’ for lunch.
+After we’ve put our luggage in the room, we then headed to the cafe, called ‘Kopi O’ for lunch.
 Such a lovely spread that they had there.
 I love buffets!

 Lunch at Bintan Lagoon from rinaz on Vimeo